brianrackle/brianrackle.github.io/_posts/2014-08-03-easy-timing.md

 author: brian
 ---

 Timing in C++ can be tedious.
 There are so many different ways to accomplish stop-watch functionality, all of which involve C functions.
-Thankfully, C++11 introduces a brand new header that makes it easy time things accurately with very little code.
+Thankfully, C++11 introduces a brand new header that makes it easy to time things accurately with very little code.
 C++11 once again saves the world from unclear C-style code, and provides a great specification for handling time in many different ways.

 The old C-style way of timing something: